 Date:

 Dear Parent or Legal Guardian,

-Your child is eligible to participate in a school-sponsored field trip re building.
-This activity will take place under the guidance and supervi
+Your child is eligible to participate in a school-sponsored field trip requiring transportation to a location away from the school building.
+This activity will take place under the guidance and supervision of and other chaperones.

-DATE -

-EVENT -

-LEAVING (time)

-RETURNING (time)

-TRANSPORTATION -
+DATE -EVENT -LEAVING (time) RETURNING (time) TRANSPORTATION -

 COST -

-If you would like your child to participate in this event, please compand release of liability.
-As parent or legal guardian, you remain fully from any personal actions taken by the named student.
+If you would like your child to participate in this event, please complete, sign, and return the following statement of consent and release of liability.
+As parent or legal guardian, you remain fully responsible for any legal responsibility, which may result from any personal actions taken by the named student.

 Sincerely yours,

-Please complete and return this form along with any money that is du
+Please complete and return this form along with any money that is due to school by .

-I hereby request that my child,, participate in the take place away from the school grounds and that my child will be a (or adult volunteer) on the stated dates.
-I further consent to the including the method of transportation. under the supervision of the designated school employed
+I hereby request that my child, , participate in the event described above.
+I understand that this event will take place away from the school grounds and that my child will be under the supervision of the designated school employee (or adult volunteer) on the stated dates.
+I further consent to the conditions stated above on participation in this event, including the method of transportation.

 Educational Purpose of this Field Trip

-Parent/Guardian Signature D ate
+Parent/Guardian Signature

 Please consider me to be a chaperon.
-I am current with my VIRT I understand I will park in the church parking lot.
-US reports to the school office.
-If I am chosen to chaperon
+I am current with my VIRTUS reports to the school office.
+If I am chosen to chaperon, I understand I will park in the church parking lot.